 While Italy has made strides in recent years to reduce its tax burden, it still remains the nation tops the rankings of tax dodgers in Europe.

 Latinos are renowned for their passion and Feistiness.
 Latin America is the home of some of the world’s most passionate and colorful music and dance genres.

 From the sultry tango of Argentina to the fiery flamenco of Spain, Latinos know how to express themselves with feeling.

 This passion is also evident in Latino cuisine, which is often packed with bold flavors and spices.

 While it is true that Latinos can be both of these things, there are also many other qualities that make the culture unique.
 For example, Latinos are also known for their strong family ties and religiosity.
 Furthermore, this can nefariously be used as a gender stereotype against Latinas who speak their mind.

 15. Chinese Americans are good at math

-One of the most enduring stereotypes about Chinese people is that they are good at math.
+One of the most enduring beliefs about Chinese people is that they are good at math.